Prestige SUV 2020 Comparison

 Cons: Rough engine sounds, Stiff ride; Laggy infotainment system

-The Swedish luxury car brand brings bold and elegant new look to its flagship SUV.
+The Swedish luxury car brand brings a bold and elegant new look to its flagship SUV.
 These include a new grille with concave slats and new paint and alloy wheel options.
-The cabin interior also looks posh with its nappa leather, real wood trim, and tasteful chrome accents.
+The cabin interior also looks posh with its Nappa leather, real wood trim, and tasteful chrome accents.

 Known for its focus on safety and luxury, the XC90 also features many driver-assistance features, including the active-steering support for the City Safety driver-assistance.

 8. Toyota Land Cruiser 200

 Pros: Powerful engine; Great off-road ability; Huge, intimidating size; Luxuriously appointed interior